A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Background

+XAI is not a new topic, although the number of papers published in recent years might suggest it.
+The abbreviation XAI for the term explainable artificial intelligence was first used by \longcite{vanlent_explainable_2004} (see~\cite[Sec.\,2.3]{carvalho_machine_2019}).
+According to \longcite{belle2017logic}, the first mention of the underlying concept already dates back to the year 1958, when McCarthy described his idea of how to realize AI systems.
+In his seminal paper he promoted a declarative approach, based on a formal language and a problem-solving algorithm that operates on data represented in the given formal language.
+Such an approach could be understood by humans and the system's behaviour could be adapted, if necessary \cite{mccarthy1958}.
+Basically, McCarthy described the idea of inherently transparent systems that would be explainable by design.

+Inherently transparent approaches paved the way for expert systems that were designed to support human decision-makers (see~\cite{jackson1998intro}).
+Due to the big challenge to integrate, often implicit, expert knowledge, these systems lost their popularity in the 90's of the last century.
+Meanwhile, deep neural networks (DNNs) have become a new and powerful approach to solve sub-symbolic problems.
+The first approaches aiming at making neural network decisions transparent for debugging purposes date back to the mid 90's.
+For example in 1992, Craven and Shavlik presented several methods to visualize numerical data, such as decision surfaces \cite{craven1992visualizing}.

+Due to the introduction of the new European General Data Protection Regulation (GDPR) in May 2018, transparency of complex and opaque approaches, such as neural networks, took on a new meaning.
+Researchers and companies started to develop new AI frameworks, putting more emphasis on the aspect of accountability and the \enquote{right of explanation} \cite{goodman_european_2017,council2017statement}.
+Besides debugging and making decisions transparent to developers or end-users, decisions of a system now also had to be comprehensible for further stakeholders.
+According to \longcite{adadi_peeking_2018} the term XAI gained popularity in the research community after the Defense Advanced Research Projects Agency (DARPA) published its paper about explainable artificial intelligence, see~\longcite{gunning2019darpa}.

-According to DARPA, XAI efforts aim for two main goals.
+In their definition, XAI efforts aim for two main goals.
 The first one is to create machine learning techniques that produce models that can be explained (their decision-making process as well as the output), while maintaining a high level of learning performance.
-It further should convey a user-centric approach, to enable humans to understand their artificial counterparts.
-As a consequence, XAI aims for increasing the trust in learned models and to allow for an efficient partnership between human and artificial agents (\cite{gunning2017explainable}).

-In order to reach the first goal, DARPA proposes three strategies: deep explanation, interpretable models and model induction.
+The second goal is to convey a user-centric approach, in order to enable humans to understand their artificial counterparts.
+As a consequence, XAI aims for increasing the trust in learned models and to allow for an efficient partnership between human and artificial agents \cite{gunning2019darpa}.
+In order to reach the first goal, DARPA proposes three strategies: deep explanation, interpretable models and model induction, which are defined in \autoref{sec:def}.
+Among the most prominent XAI methods that implement this goal for deep learning, especially in computer vision, are for example LIME \cite{ribeiro_why_2016}, LRP \cite{bach_pixelwise_2015} and Grad-CAM \cite{selvaraju_gradcam_2017}.
+The second, more user-centric, goal defined by DARPA requires a highly inter-disciplinary perspective.
+This is based on fields such as computer science, social sciences as well as psychology in order to produce more explainable models, suitable explanation interfaces, and to communicate explanations effectively under consideration of psychological aspects.